quantumgc/Skyrmions3D.jl/paper/paper.md

 `Skyrmions3D.jl` allows for the creation, transformation, and visualisation of skyrmions generated via various approximations already provided in the package.
 Moreover, the implementation is written flexibly so as to allow users to investigate their own novel skyrmion approximations.
 Underlying algorithms are state of the art, and written so as to exploit efficiencies of Julia.

 # Statement of need
-*A Statement of need section that clearly illustrates the research purpose of the software and places it in the context of related work.*

 Computational tools have long been important to the study of topological solitons due to the many complicated high-dimensional integrals which must be executed in order to determine even fundamental properties of a soliton such as its energy.
 This difficulty is compounded in the study of skyrmions, where exact Skyrme fields are not available.
 Despite such a necessity, aside from `Skyrmions3D.jl` there are no open-source packages available for the study of 3-dimensional skyrmions.
 This is a marked difference to the study of other solitons where a variety of tools exist, for example 2-dimensional magnetic skyrmions (e.g. [@Beg2022], [@CortesOrtuno2019], [@KanaszNagy2015]), monopoles (e.g. [@DisneyHogg2023], [@Garcia2025], [@Lang2020]), and vortices (e.g. [@GonzalezArroyo2004], [@GonzalezArroyo2007], [@Stoica2013]).